ssb22/adjuster/README.md

 `--browser-extension=BROWSER_EXTENSION
 `
  : Name of a Chrome or Firefox browser extension to generate.
 The extension will be placed in a directory of the same name (without spaces), which may optionally already exist and contain icons like 32.png and 48.png to be used.

+`--manifest-v3=MANIFEST_V3
+`
+ : Use Manifest v3 instead of Manifest v2 when generating browser extensions (tested on Chrome only, and requires Chrome 88 or higher).
+This will be required for all Chrome Web Store uploads starting in 2023

 `--dart`
  : Instead of generating C code, generate Dart.
 This might be useful if you want to run an annotator in a Flutter application.